michajlo/jawnitor/README.md

 ## TODOs

-Clearly this isn't done yet, but for a minimum viable product, not too much else is required.
-I'm sure more stuff will pop up, but generally, only the following are probably necessary:
+Clearly this isn't done yet, but minimum viable product has been achieved, to some degree.
+From here standardization and hardening is the name of the game.

-  - define and implement main entry point
-  - fill in output stuff